Ruben-Ooms/Rollies/README.md

 Multiple can be appended and the effective number of setbacks or boosts will be caluclated.

 Multiple rolls can be performed at once by adding a space between them.

+### Fabula Ultima
+All roles are performed with a two dice.
+The user can enter a single number or two seperated by a comma.
+Example: 8 or 8,3

+Roll Modifiers:
+A numerical modifier can be used by appending a "+a" where a is the number you wish to add to the subtotal of the two rolled dice.
+Example: 8,3+5
+Multiplicity allows the user to perform the same roll numberous times.
+This is performed by prepending a "ax" where a is the number of times you wish to perform the roll.
+Example 3x8,3+5

+Multiple rolls can be performed at once by adding a space between them.